 A range of knowledge-holders are informed and invited to take part in the consultation process.
 Typically, they include:

-- IUCN Commission members, in particular those of the World Commission on Protected Areas (WCPA) and Species Survival Commission (SSC)
+- IUCN Commission members, in particular those of IUCN’s World Commission on Protected Areas (WCPA) and Species Survival Commission (SSC)

-- Stakeholders involved in the management of sites (including IUCN Member organizations, relevant Government authorities, site managers, NGOs, community groups, international agencies etc.)
+- Site managers and stakeholders involved in the management of sites (including IUCN Member organisations, government authorities, non-governmental organisations, community groups, and international agencies)

-Each site assessment undergoes multiple internal and external reviews before finalization.
-Draft assessments are internally reviewed to verify that they meet the required standards.
-They are then examined by expert reviewers, selected for their knowledge of a site.
-All assessments are then reviewed in each IUCN region.
-The regional review groups consist of the IUCN WCPA Regional Vice-Chair, representatives of the IUCN regional office and regional specialists for World Heritage.
-A final draft is prepared for each site assessment, incorporating all feedback received, and site managers are invited to provide comments.
-All completed assessments are approved by the IUCN World Heritage Panel.
+Each site assessment undergoes multiple internal and external reviews before finalisation.
+Draft assessments, prepared by assessors selected for their knowledge of a site, are first reviewed internally to verify that they meet the required standards.
+Inputs are then sought from external peer reviewers.
+Following this, all assessments are reviewed by IUCN’s operational regions.
+These regional review groups consist of the IUCN WCPA Regional Vice-Chairs, representatives of the IUCN regional offices, and regional specialists for World Heritage.
+A final draft is then prepared for each Conservation Outlook Assessment, incorporating feedback received, and wherever possible site managers are invited to fact check, and provide updates and comments, which are then also considered for the final version of the assessment.
+The IUCN World Heritage Panel, composed of experts specialised in the field of natural World Heritage, provides final approval of all completed assessments:

-If you have any information on a natural World Heritage site that you would like to share for the IUCN World Heritage Outlook, please contact us.
-You can submit your feedback by filling the online feedback form or via email at worldheritageoutlook [at] iucn [dot] org.
+If you have any feedback on a natural World Heritage site that you would like to share with the IUCN World Heritage Outlook, please contact us.
+You can submit your feedback by filling the online feedback form or via email at worldheritageoutlook [at] iucn [dot] org